 “I have never seen an African American woman on anything surf-related (print-wise)”

-- She says.
+- She said.
 Rhonda calls for more representation of diverse surfers in magazines and product advertising.

 Black girls in surfing should not be an anomaly but a regular part of the culture!

 Organizations like BGS should not be something that is atypical, but celebrated along all other organizations and people in surfing.
 Rhonda went on to say that there definitely has been more press but there is still a long way to go in terms of representation and visibility.

 BlackGirlsSurf along with another organization led by Rhonda, 'Inkwell Surf', are rocking the coasts of California and elsewhere with major participation and eagerness of Black surfers.
 Both non-profits lift youth up through surfing as well as provide them with a formal education.

 Let's support them on their mission!
 Financially (click here for their fundraiser), by spreading the word, acting and surfing more consciously overall.